-Food and Beverage Management, Associate of Applied Science
+Food and Beverage Management, AAS

 Food and beverage managers are responsible for the total management of food service operations, ensuring customers are fully satisfied with their dining experiences.
 It is work that requires leadership, customer service skills, sound business judgment and problem-solving expertise.